fandrosca/Air-quality-API-Flask/README.md

 #example REST API with authentication
-A Flask app using air quality API that needs authentication!
+A Flask app using air quality API that needs authentication